marcelotduarte/cx_Freeze/doc/src/script.rst

 .. option:: --icon=ICON

-   name of the icon file for the application
+   name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms (ignored in Microsoft Store Python app)